anu-bazar/drone-detect/README.md

 * Scikit-learn (Sklearn): Utilized for data splitting and machine learning-related functionalities.
 * PyTorch: Employed for building and training neural network models.

-I compared and evaluated the following Neural Networks for analysis and comparison.

 >[!IMPORTANT]
 > The data was split into train/validation/test batches with proportions 80%:10%:10%.

+I compared and evaluated the following Neural Networks for analysis and comparison:

 * Convolutional Neural Network (CNN) - 95% accuracy
 * Recurrent Neural Network (RNN) - 80% accuracy